 International revenue increased by \$254 million, or 13%, to \$2,259 million for the fiscal year ended September 30, 2018 from \$2,005 million for the fiscal year ended September 30, 2017.
 Excluding the favorable impact of foreign currency exchange rates, international revenue increased by \$163 million or 8%.
 International Recorded Music revenue increased \$209 million primarily due to increases in digital revenue of \$183 million, licensing revenue of \$37 million and artist services and expanded-rights revenue of \$10 million, partially offset by a decrease in physical revenue of \$21 million.
-International Recorded Music digital revenue increased due to a \$211 million increase in streaming services revenue, partially offset by a \$28 million decline in download and other digital revenue.
+International Recorded Music digital revenue.
 The increase in international Recorded Music streaming revenue was due to the continued growth in streaming services internationally and strong release performance from WANIMA in Japan.
-International Recorded Music licensing revenue increased due to revenue from recent acquisitions, higher broadcast fee income and the favorable impact of foreign currency exchange rates of \$10 million.
-International Recorded Music artist services and expanded-rights revenue increased due to the favorable impact of foreign currency exchange rates of \$13 million, partially offset by successful tours in France in the prior fiscal year with no comparable tours in the current fiscal year and divestment of certain concert promotion businesses in the prior year.
-International Recorded Music physical revenue decreased due to the continued shift from physical to digital revenue, partially offset by the favorable impact of foreign currency exchange rates of \$27 million.
-International Music Publishing revenue increased \$45 million primarily due to increases in digital revenue of \$30 million, in performance revenue of \$12 million and in synchronization revenue of \$3 million.
+International Recorded Music licensing revenue increased due to revenue from recent acquisitions, higher broadcast fee income and the favorable impact of foreign currency exchange rates of \$10 million, partially offset by successful tours in France in the prior fiscal year with no comparable tours in the current fiscal year and divestment of certain concert promotion businesses in the prior year.
+International Recorded Music physical revenue decreased due to the continued shift from physical to digital revenue, partially offset by the favorable impact of foreign currency exchange rates of \$13 million, partially offset by the favorable impact of foreign currency exchange rates of \$13 million, partially offset by the favorable impact of foreign currency exchange rates of \$45 million businesses in the prior year.
+International Recorded Music physical revenue decreased due to the continued shift from physical to digital revenue, partially offset by the favorable impact of foreign currency exchange rates of \$45 million primarily due to increases in digital revenue of \$30 million, in performance revenue of \$12 million and in synchronization revenue of \$33 million.